SRB and EBA policy statements

 - separability for transfer tools, on the analysis of separability and the preparation of transfer playbooks.

-SRB and EBA policy statements concerning deposit guarantee schemes
+EBA policy statements concerning deposit guarantee schemes

 The EBA issued revised guidelines on stress tests for deposit guarantee schemes.
 The guidelines require deposit guarantee schemes in the European Economic Area to test comprehensively their ability to perform their statutory functions, and to report the results of the tests in a harmonised manner to the EBA.